websight-io/docs/docs/guides/authoring/howlite/container/index.md

 </p>

 - the **Display Type** controls children components' alignment
-    - By default the **Grid** option is selected which means that all children components are aligned to the grid and their grid settings will be respected.
+    - By default the **Grid** option is selected, which means that all children components are aligned to the grid and their grid settings will be respected.
-    - If you change the Display type to **Inline** grid settting of children components will be ignored, and all items will align in a row (using CSS flex property).
+    - If you change the Display type to **Inline** - the grid settings of children components will be ignored, and all items will align in a row (using CSS flex property).
 - you can drag & drop an image from the left assets panel, to add a background image (for each [breakpoint](../grid#breakpoints-definition) separately).
 - each breakpoint's asset will be rendered on this breakpoint only.
 For example, if you leave M breakpoint image blank, nothing will be rendered on tablet resolutions.